Natalie DiProspero Ph.D.

 Fun!

 I first met Dr. Mike Yassa in the summer of 2013 in my hometown of Baltimore, MD.
 While working as a research assistant in his lab at Johns Hopkins University, I learned about the important role the hippocampus plays in pattern separation and how that changes with age.
 That experience sparked my interest in the aging brain.
 I earned a B.A. in Philosophy-Neuroscience-Psychology and French from Washington University in St. Louis in 2015.
 I spent two years as a postbaccalaureate fellow at the National Institute on Aging in the Laboratory of Behavioral Neuroscience, where I investigated the relationship between metabolic syndrome and longitudinal change in cortical thickness in the Baltimore Longitudinal Study of Aging dataset.
-In 2017, I decided to rejoin Mike’s lab, this time as a PhD student here at UCI.
-My current research involves identifying biomarkers of Alzheimer’s disease in people with Down syndrome using resting state fMRI, amyloid and tau PET, and neuropsychological assessments.
+In 2017, I rejoined Mike’s lab, this time as a PhD student at UCI.
+My dissertation research aimed to identify biomarkers of Alzheimer’s disease (AD) in people with Down syndrome (DS) using resting state fMRI, amyloid and tau PET, and neuropsychological assessments.
+Now as a postdoctoral fellow in the lab, I’m continuing this line of research with a particular focus on understanding how functional network architecture changes throughout the course of AD in people with DS.

 Lab Research Projects